Salvador Dali: Sculptures

 Perhaps the most well-known image associated with Dalí is that of the melting clock, as realised in his paintings such as The Persistence of Memory, 1931 and Melting Watch, 1954.
 “Nobility of Time” is the sculptural equivalent and will be displayed in monumental 4.9 meters form at the exhibition.
 The melting clocks represent the omnipresence of time and their dominion over humans, as well as the inevitability of time moving in one direction.
 Time reigns supreme over both art and reality.

-This exhibition is a part of the Dalí Collection, which has been assembled by Beniamino Levi, President of the Stratton Institute, an avid art collector and Salvador Dalí expert.
+This exhibition is a part of the Dalí Collection, which has been assembled by Beniamino Levi, President of the Dali Universe, an avid art collector and Salvador Dalí expert.
 The monumental sculptures on display at Erarta Museum have been shown across the globe from Place Vendôme in Paris (1995), Piazza dell’Accademia in Florence (2013), Rodeo Drive in Beverly Hills (2016) and Time Warner Center in New York (2010 — 2011).

 Beniamino Levi was the first to bring some of the world’s most famous artists to fame in Italy, including Miró, Magritte, Masson, Kandinsky, De Chirico, Picasso, and Dalí.
 During a Surrealist exhibition at Levi’s gallery in the 1960s Levi met Dalí and from then on, he frequently travelled to see Dalí at his many residences in Paris, New York and his home in Spain.
 Fascinated by some early Dalí sculptures he had found and bought from a Paris gallery, Mr Levi encouraged the Surrealist master to once more express his artistic vision in sculptural form, commissioning Dalí to create a series of bronzes based on the artist’s most famous Surrealist images.
 Mr. Levi has lectured and written often on the subject, and has published a definitive book on the Dalí Sculpture Collection.